-A common source of upper back pain, is arthritis of the facet joints.
-These are small synovial joints (like other joints in the body) that allow for movement of the back.
-When arthritis becomes significant enough to involve these small joints, simple movements such as bending, twisting, standing, or walking can create significant pain in the upper back.
-This pain is transmitted to the brain by way of a small nerve from each joint, called the medial branch nerve.

-This procedure is a step in the process of identifying your pain, and identifying patients who may be eligible for radiofrequency ablation (neurolysis), which is a procedure that provides longer lasting relief, often 6-12 months duration.
+A common source of neck, shoulder, and headache pain is arthritis of the facet joints.
+These are small synovial joints (like other joints in the body) that allow for movement of the neck and head.
+When arthritis becomes significant enough to involve these small joints, simple movements can create significant pain in the neck and head.
+This pain is transmitted to the brain by a small nerve from each joint, called the medial branch nerve.
+Blocking this nerve with local anesthetic medication may temporarily alleviate pain coming from these joints.
+This is a step in the process of identifying your pain, and identifying patients who may be eligible for radiofrequency ablation (neurolysis), which is a procedure that provides longer lasting relief, often 6-12 months duration.